Lady Gaga Admits LGBT+ Issues Are A ‘Touchy Subject’ For Her

 One can argue that Lady Gaga refusing to identify herself as “fully” part of the LGBT+ community may be her attempt to publicly avoid biphobia or because she perceives herself being a bisexual as something shameful and is backtracking on her sexuality claims in 2009.
 However, that would clearly contradict Lady Gaga’s efforts as one of the most influential voices to empower the LGBT+ community.
 Whatever is the case, Lady Gaga has the right to identify herself however she feels, even if her identification may change over time.

-Happy Birthday ???? to #LGBT+????️???? icon and ally @ladygaga!
+Happy Birthday???? to #LGBT+????️???? icon and ally @ladygaga!
 “You were Born This Way!” pic.twitter.com/nWpt18rNQq

 — Sam Willey????️???? (@SamWiseSW) March 28, 2017